Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 - If your problem relates to collisions in editor, update the collider using `Terrain -> Update Editor Collider`, because this one does not update automatically yet
 - Godot seems to randomly forget where the terrain saver is, but I need help to find out why because I could never reproduce it.
 See [issue #120](https://github.com/Zylann/godot_heightmap_plugin/issues/120)

+### Collider fails to build properly on double-precision builds

+This can happen on [double-precision builds](https://docs.godotengine.org/en/stable/tutorials/physics/large_world_coordinates.html) of Godot.
+An error message `ERROR: Expected PackedFloat64Array or float Image.` will appear in the debugger.

+- Edit `hterrain_collider.gd` to replace `PackedFloat32Array` instead of `PackedFloat64Array`

 ### Temporary files